mmcintyre1/its-my-notes/notes/educational_books/the-design-of-everyday-things.md

 ## 3: Knowledge in the Head and in the World

 ### Key Chapter Takeaways
 We don't need the entirety of knowledge of how to precisely use something entirely within our head -- it is a combination of knowledge in our head and in the world that we can gather.
-Understanding how human memory works, how short-term and long-term memory differ, and how we can build constraints and cues into the world to overcome shortcomings with memory, is key to successful design.
+Memory in the head takes several different forms and serves several different purposes.
+Understanding how memory works, how short-term and long-term memory differ, and how we can build constraints and cues into the world to overcome shortcomings with memory, is key to successful design.

 ### Knowledge in the Head vs Knowledge in the World